masterelf425900/table-numbering/README.md

 3. put that folder in your vaults plugin folder.
 Mine looks like this A:\Projects\Obsidian\Reflections\.obsidian\plugins\table-numbering

 #### Bonus
-If you want you tables to have the same looks as I have in the images then simply download the Table.css file and put in you snippet folder.
-The dashes can be 1 or 2px larger or smaller depending on the table size and the code is quite a mess.
+If you want your tables to have the same looks as I have in the images, then simply download the Table.css file and put it in your snippet folder.
+The dashes can be 1 or 2px larger or smaller depending on the table size and frankly speaking, the code is quite a mess.
 So use it if its something you're willing to overlook just to have a clean looking table.